martemars2000/css-lab/README.md

 # Basics of HTML and CSS

-Before to start the training, take a look the [tools](https://github.com/nuriasuarez/web-fundamentals-tools) needed to do the work more easily.
+Before to start the training, take a look the [tools](https://github.com/nuriasuarez/web-fundamentals-tools) needed to do the work easily.

 ##1.
 HTML